swiftlettech/smart-sweeper/README.md

 The log files are also in JSON format and can be viewed with a general log viewer such as [glogg](https://github.com/nickbnf/glogg).
 The user logs record user actions while the system logs record system actions and errors (and includes transaction ids and public keys).

 ### Known issues
+* SmartSweeper may not open the SmartCash Node Client.
+If smartcash.conf hasn't been modified with the info above, SmartSweeper won't work if the node client is run manually.
 * electron-store error "EPERM operation not permitted" sometimes occurs on Windows when reading a config file.
 SmartSweeper will exit when it does.
 * Can't connect to the node client via RPC when it's syncing (SmartSweeper will display the "Can't connect to SmartCash Node Client." error).
-This will cause some actions to fail.
+This will cause some actions to fail and some project data updates to not occur.
-* Claimed funds info on the dashboard and the sweep funds page become inaccurate after one or more projects have been swept.
+* Claimed funds info on the dashboard and the sweep funds page becomes inaccurate after one or more projects have been swept.
-* SmartCash node client isn't loaded by SmartSweeper.
-* Log files are sometimes created in the wrong folder.
+* Empty log files are sometimes created in the root SmartSweeper data folder.
-* There is lag when typing in the project name in the "create a project" form.
+* There is lag when entering text into input fields.

 ### Other software used
 Software | License